• Skip to primary navigation

 If you have any pigmented mole or non-pigmented mark on your skin that looks different from the other marks or moles on your skin, that is new or that has undergone change, is bleeding or won’t heal, is itching or in any way just seems ‘off,’ visit your doctor without delay – don’t lose time comparing your mole or mark with various pictures of skin cancer.

 If you want to be proactive about your health, you may want to photograph areas of your skin routinely including individual moles or marks to familiarise yourself with the appearance of your skin (especially if you have any unusual looking atypical moles).
-Miiskin has developed a skin monitoring app to assist in that process.
+A skin monitoring app may be a useful tool to assist in that process.

 Basal Cell Carcinoma Pictures